karmats/resume-generator/README.md

 ## Create your resume

 Go to [demo page](https://karmats.github.io/resume-generator/?edit) and fill in your resume data.
-Click the "HTML"-button in the "Export when done"-snackbar at the bottom of the page, and put it up on your website :)
+When finished remove the `?edit` parameter from the browser URL and click the "HTML"-button in the "Export when done"-snackbar at the bottom of the page.
+Put it up on your website :)

 ### Example